-If we send money outside the EEA, we may use an intermediary bank.
+If we send money outside the UK, we may use an intermediary bank.
 The intermediary and the bank receiving the money may apply their own charges.
 This could include payments sent through, or to, another HSBC bank.
 You'll only have to pay these charges if you tell us you want to pay all the charges when you ask us to make the payment.

-If you have a HSBC Currency Account, there are charges each time you send money from your account.
+HSBC Currency Account If you have an HSBC Currency Account, there are charges each time you send money from your account or receive it.
 However, payments are free if it's to another account with us or another HSBC Group company.
-Payments are also free if you're sending euro within the UK or elsewhere in the EEA.
+Payments are also free if you're sending euros within the UK or elsewhere in the EEA.
 You'll find the charges below, set out in the currency of your account.